Aut-Protocol/aut-integrate/CONTRIBUTING.md

-# Contributing to Āut Expander
+# Contributing to The Āut Pad

-We would love for you to contribute to Āut Expander and help make it ever better!
+We would love for you to contribute to The Āut Pad and help make it ever better!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)